-- A) A sudden emergence of the knowledge industry. - B) Flooding in the large crowds of migrant workers - C) Modernized housing and improved infrastructure. - D) More comfortable life and greater upward mobility.
+- A) Sudden emergence of the knowledge industry. - B) Flooding in of large crowds of migrant workers. - C) Modernized housing and improved infrastructure. - D) More comfortable life and greater upward mobility.

 55. What have 18-hour cities brought to the local residents?